-NSFT is committed to providing support to all carers who support
+NSFT is committed to supporting carers who support

 The Trust has a number of Carers Leads working across each